 The rate of the ceremony is 35 Euro per person including transfer.
+We need minimum 2 people to for the ceremony.
 We offer free pick-up/drop-off service for all the hotels in Goreme, Urgup and Uchisar.
 The children under 10 years old will not be accepted to the ceremony.
 It is forbidden to take pictures during the ceremony.

 Email us to book the famous Whirling Dervish ceremony.